0x0be/0x0be.github.io/content/research/first.md

 slug = "bypassing-amazing-slow-downer-free-trial"
 +++

-Every now and then I pickup my Ibanez 350DXZ and play some trash metal guitar solos.
+Every now and then I pick up my **Ibanez 350DXZ** and play some trash metal guitar solos.
-Not having a "good ear" (only excellent taste in music), I always find it helpful to slow down the tracks to better understand what notes were being hit.
+Not having a "good ear" (only excellent taste in music), I always find it helpful to slow down the tracks to better understand what notes are being hit.
 And no program slows music down without changing the pitch better than Amazing Slow Downer.

 Let's have a look at the latest version (i.e., 3.7.2).